Skip to main content

 1. 1.Go to: Addons → MCP Server

-After clicking "Generate", you'll see a popup showing the API Secret.
-This is shown only once and cannot be retrieved later.
+After clicking "Generate", your Bearer token is displayed only once and cannot be retrieved later.
+Copy it somewhere safe before closing the dialog.

-If you lose the secret, you'll need to generate a new API key.
+If you lose the token, generate a new one from the API Keys tab.

 Part 2: Configure Claude Desktop